 Transactions with Related Persons.
 UTC has a written policy for the review of transactions with related persons.
 The Related Person Transactions Policy requires review, approval or ratification of transactions exceeding \$120,000 in which UTC is a participant and in which a UTC director, executive officer, or a beneficial owner of 5 percent or more of UTC's outstanding shares, or an immediate family member of any of the foregoing persons has a direct or indirect material interest.
 Any such transactions must be reported for review by the UTC Corporate Secretary who will, in consultation with the UTC Global Ethics & Compliance Officer, assess whether the transaction is a transaction with a related person, as such term is defined under UTC's policy and the relevant SEC rules.
 Following this review, the Board's Governance Committee must determine whether the transaction can be approved or not, based on whether the transaction is determined to be in, or not inconsistent with, the best interests of UTC and its shareowners.
-In making this determination, the Governance Committee must take into consideration whether the transaction is on terms no less favorable to UTC than those available with other parties and the related person's interest in the transaction.
-UTC's policy generally permits employment of relatives of related persons possessing qualifications consistent with UTC's requirements for non-related persons in similar circumstances, provided the employment is approved by the Executive Vice President & Chief Human Resources Officer and the UTC Global Ethics & Compliance Officer.
+In making this determination, the Governance Committee must take into consideration whether the transaction.
+UTC's policy generally permits employment of related persons possessing qualifications consistent with UTC's requirements for non-related persons in similar circumstances, provided the employment is approved by the Executive Vice President & Chief Human Resources Officer and the UTC Global Ethics & Compliance Officer.